leocb/Cordova-Vue-Pug-Stylus-Basecode/README.md

 ### Execute the Dev environment

-- `npm run dev` To execute a local dev enviroment on the browser without packaging the APK
+- `npm run dev` To execute a local dev enviroment on the browser without packaging the APK (If this command fails, crate a folder named `www` at the root)
 - `npm run test` To execute unit tests (TODO)

 ### Building